 Turning to the small screen, 38.1 percent of all characters on streaming shows and 36.4 percent on broadcast television shows in 2014 and 2015 were women.
-However, of those characters on broadcast network programming, only 22 percent were from a non-White background, suggesting that the industry has some way to go to address its issues of diversification.
+However, among the characters on broadcast network programming in the 2016/17 season, only 34 percent were from a non-White background, suggesting that the industry has some way to go to address its issues of diversification.

 Journalism has also failed to shake off its image of being a traditionally male-dominated industry, as almost 63 percent of newspaper jobs are occupied by men.
 This trend can be seen across some of the largest newspapers in the United States, with The New York Times, USA Today, and The Washington Post all having a workforce which is over 60 percent male.
 Furthermore, in 2016, a female within the publishing industry could expect to earn on average 28 thousand U.S. dollars less per year than a male counterpart.